Understanding Metrics by Cohort (Advanced Analytics)

 The metrics per campaign can be found on the dashboard of each campaign.

-Data type
+Data Type

-At the moment, the available data in the metrics are as follows:
+The available data in the metrics includes:

 Opens